 World War Z Wikipedia

 World War Z is a 2013 American action horror film directed by Marc Forster.
-The screenplay by Matthew Michael Carnahan, Drew Goddard, and Damon Lindelof is from a screen story by Carnahan and J. Michael Straczynski, based on the 2006 novel of the same name by Max Brooks.
+The screenplay by Matthew Michael Carnahan, Drew Goddard, and Damon Lindelof is from a screen story by Carnahan and J. Michael Straczynski, based on the title of the 2006 novel of the same name by Max Brooks.

 This was my first crack at a "review" per say for Voices.
 I had just created the site and wanted to get my thoughts on "World War Z" up and out.